The Fragile X Tool Box

 - Frustrated with shoe laces?
 Tired of the time it takes to do them up?
-Try to purchase shoes that are velcro close only.
+Purchase shoes that are velcro close only.
 If you can’t find them in larger sizes, since they can be difficult to find, use bungee shoe laces.
-They are available at Payless and other major shoe retailers, come in various colours and work very well!
+They are available at major shoe retailers, come in various colours and work very well!

 - To reduce anxiety causing sounds such as noise generated while on the bus or in a crowd, let your child wear headphones and listen to music that they enjoy.
 They can focus on one sound source and they have control over the volume and the music selection.
 There are lots of different headphone styles available to suit your child.